 Two infrequently used types of valves are semi-lug and double-flanged connections.
-The semi lug valve is typically used in end of line service as it offers an advantage over the semi lug by being quicker and easier to install.
+The semi lug valve is typically used in end of line service as its installation is quicker and easier than the lug valve.
 The double-flanged valve allows visual inspection of both sides of the bolt to determine how secure the section is everything is.

 The three ways to open and close a butterfly valve are: manually, via a gearbox, or via a pneumatic/electrically actuated.

 In a strict manual actuation, a quarter-turn of a lever will bring the valve from fully open to fully closed and vice versa.
 The gearbox reduces the amount of torque required to close the valves but ensures it will take longer to close the valve.
 Pneumatic or electrical actuators provide large opening torque and used for demanding and/or remote applications where manual and gearbox control is not practical.